 But if you looked at him, you wouldn’t see any failure whatsoever.
 His life is nothing but a rapid succession of personal, professional and sports achievements, and still, if something didn’t exactly perform the way he had expected, he would call it a failure.

-I’m sure that after I disappeared from his radar without a word, he must have thought that what didn’t happen between us had been a failure as well.
+I’m sure that after I disappeared from his radar without a word, he must have thought that what didn’t happen between is still certainly a failure in itself as well.

 You know, a waste of time.